-William Susman belongs to the generation of American composers that came of age in the late twentieth century, received traditional academic training while remaining thoroughly engaged with popular music (in his case, jazz), and who went on to establish careers for themselves outside the academic establishment.
+William Susman belongs to the generation of American composers that came of age in the late twentieth century and received traditional academic training while remaining thoroughly engaged with popular music (in his case, jazz).
 Susman has written orchestral and chamber music for concert performance, as well as jazz and film scores.

 -- Biography by Stephen Eddins for All Music Guide